 - BOYAN SLAT, CEO & FOUNDER

 By deploying a fleet of systems, The Ocean Cleanup has estimated to be able to remove 50% of the Great Pacific Garbage Patch in just 5 years’ time.
 The concentrated plastic will be brought back to shore for recycling and sold to B2C companies.
 The revenue gained will help fund the cleanup expansion to the other four ocean gyres.

 In preparation for full-scale deployment, The Ocean Cleanup organized several expeditions to map the plastic pollution problem in the Great Pacific Garbage Patch to an unprecedented degree of detail.
-The team simultaneously advanced its design through a series of scale model tests, including prototypes deployed in the North Sea 2016 and 2017.
-System trials off the American west coast will start early 2018 and the first cleanup system deployment in the Great Pacific Garbage Patch is scheduled to take place mid-2018.
+The team simultaneously advanced its design through a series of scale model tests, including prototypes deployed in the North Sea 2016, 2017 and 2018.
+The first cleanup system is set to be deployed from California on September 8, being towed to the Great Pacific Garbage Patch to start its mission.

 Awards & Recognitions

 Scientific Advisory Board